Stylish compact crossover with knockout finance offers

 Another highlight of the Arona’s tech offerings is the premium-looking 8.0-inch black panel touchscreen – also seen on the SEAT Ibiza – which is standard on all models bar entry-level SE versions.
 It’s a marked improvement over the dated-looking systems in the Ateca and Leon, and makes for a far slicker user experience.

 The unit fitted to the base model, however, is a dated looking 5.0-inch device that looks tiny, as it sits in the same space in the centre console, and has a lower-quality screen.
 If you want an up-to-date media system in your car, it’s well worth spending a little more for another trim.
+And if you're an audiophile, you'll want to look at the Arona Beats, a dedicated model featuring a Beats stereo upgrade.

 The Arona comes in a wide variety of trim levels, with few options available.
 SEAT is trialling a new way of buying called Easy Offer.
 If you want more kit, you simply move up a trim level, rather than piling on options to a lower-spec car.